rabbitmq/rabbitmq-website/docs/oauth2-examples-keycloak.md

 * Docker
 * make

-## Deploy Key Cloak
+## Deploy Keycloak

-1. First, deploy **Key Cloak**.
+1. First, deploy **Keycloak**.
 It comes preconfigured with all the required scopes, users and clients.

-2. Run the following command to start **Key Cloak** server:
+2. Run the following command to start **Keycloak** server:

     ```bash
     make start-keycloak
     ```

-    **Key Cloak** comes configured with its own signing key.
+    **Keycloak** comes configured with its own signing key.
 And the [rabbitmq.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/keycloak/rabbitmq.config) used by `make start-keycloak` is also configured with the same signing key.

 3. Access Keycloak management interface go to http://0.0.0.0:8080/ and enter `admin` as username and password.